bsdinis/feedback/lessons/07_feedforward_intro_theory.md

 ## Origins of the term feedforward

 The term of feedback is a word that most of the people is familiar with, but in 1951 I.A.
 Richards develop the term of feedforward.
 In Richards' words (1951, as cited in Logan 2015), feedforward stands in opposition to feedback.
 While feedback is reactive, the feedforward is proactive, since it anticipates to the the goals .
 While I.A.
-Richards focused more in the technology applications of the concept feedforward, several decades later  Marshall Goldsmith adapted this term to a specific framework of how to start using this feedforward as a technique to improve behaviors.
+Richards focused more in the technology applications of the concept feedforward, several decades later  Marshall Goldsmith adapted this term to a specific framework of how to start using this feedforward as a technique to improve behaviors (Marshall Goldsmith, 2015).

 ## Main concept of feedforward